 Do you have any resources for someone who just wants to get their feet wet and learn more about pursuing their opportunities as a proofreader (but aren't sure if it's right for them)?

-I offer a free 7-day intro course that’s designed to introduce people to the field of transcript proofreading.
-It’s packed with great advice and business-building tips for any type of freelancer as well.
-By the end of the week, it’ll be easy to decide if this field is a good fit for you.
-It may be a perfect fit, and if so, that’s great.
-But if it’s clear you’re not a fit, I will let you know and give you some alternatives that could be better for you.
+I offer a free workshop that's designed to introduce people to the field of proofreading.
+It's packed with great advice and business-building tips for any type of freelancer as well.
+By the end of the workshop, it'll be easy to decide if this field is a good fit for you.
+It may be a perfect fit, and if so, that's great.
+But if it's clear you're not a fit, I will let you know and give you some alternatives that could be better for you.

 Latest posts by Jeff Proctor (see all)

 - 25 Fun Things to Do on a No-Spend Weekend - September 19, 2017